Obviously (album)

 Obviously is the seventh studio album by American band Lake Street Dive.
 It was released on March 12, 2021, by Nonesuch Records.
-This was the group's last album to feature founding member and lead guitarist Mike "McDuck" Olson.
+This was the group's first album to feature keyboard player Akie Bermiss as a full band member, as well as the last album to feature founding member and lead guitarist Mike "McDuck" Olson.

 Background

 Obviously was recorded and completed before the COVID-19 pandemic with an intended release date in the fall of 2020 before being postponed.
 The album's songs address topics such as climate change, womanhood, female empowerment, and failed relationships.